technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt1.md

 | summarize avg(CounterValue) by Computer
 ```

-This alert will wake you up every time someone runs a backup or a scheduled task.
-It tells you nothing about whether this actually impacts users or if it's part of normal operations.
+I call this the "2 AM backup alert."
+It fires when the nightly backup job spikes CPU for ninety seconds.
+You investigate, find nothing wrong, go back to bed.
+Tomorrow it happens again.
+Within a month, your operations team treats every CPU alert as noise.
+Within three months, they miss the one that actually matters.

+This query doesn't monitor your systems.
+It monitors whether a number crossed a line.
+Those aren't the same thing.

+---

 ### The Enterprise Reality

-Real monitoring in enterprise environments requires solving problems Azure Monitor doesn't acknowledge out of the box.
+The gap between Azure Monitor's capabilities and what enterprises actually need isn't a bug.
+It's a design choice.
+Microsoft built a platform.
+You have to build the intelligence.

+Here's what I learned building managed services monitoring across hundreds of organizations: the problems that matter most are the ones Azure Monitor assumes you'll figure out yourself.

 **Business Context.** Your alerts need to understand business hours, maintenance windows, and service dependencies.
 A database server at 90% CPU during a planned data migration isn't the same as 90% CPU during peak business hours.
+I've watched operations teams burn hours investigating "incidents" that were scheduled jobs running exactly as designed.
+That's not an alerting success.
+That's organizational knowledge failing to reach the systems that need it.

 **Correlation.** When something breaks, you need to see the entire chain of events across multiple systems.
 Azure Monitor shows you individual metrics.
 Connecting the dots requires custom work.
+The number of times I've seen teams troubleshoot for an hour before realizing two "separate" alerts were the same incident viewed from different angles is embarrassing.
+And I've been on those teams.

 **Noise Reduction.** The biggest problem isn't missing alerts.
 It's too many meaningless ones.
-You need intelligent filtering that understands your environment's normal behavior patterns.
+Alert fatigue is real, and it's the silent killer of operational effectiveness.
+You need intelligent filtering that understands your environment's normal behavior patterns, not static thresholds that assume your Monday looks like your Saturday.

-**Multi-Tenant Complexity.** If you're managing multiple customers or business units, you need monitoring that respects boundaries while still providing centralized oversight.
+**Multi-Tenant Complexity.** If you're managing multiple tenants or business units, you need monitoring that respects boundaries while still providing centralized oversight.
+This is where operations lives, and it's where default monitoring falls apart fastest.

 The rest of this post introduces patterns that address these gaps.

 ---

 ### Pattern: Context-Aware Monitoring

-The first pattern adds business context to your alerts.
-Instead of static thresholds that ignore when and where, this approach adjusts based on business hours and planned maintenance.
+The first pattern comes from a simple question I started asking: why are we alerting on things we already know about?

+Maintenance windows exist in someone's calendar.
+Business hours exist in everyone's head.
+But the alerting system doesn't know any of it.
+So it fires during planned patching, wakes people up for off-hours spikes that nobody cares about, and trains your team to ignore the system entirely.

+This pattern encodes what your team already knows into queries that make decisions automatically.
+The threshold isn't static.
+It shifts based on when problems are problems.

 ```kusto
 // Context-aware CPU monitoring with business hours and maintenance awareness